massdriver-cloud/docs/docs/bundles/10-localstack.md

 sidebar_label: Localstack - AWS
 ---

-This guide walks through the use of [LocalStack](https://localstack.cloud/) for bundle development
+This guide walks through the use of [LocalStack](https://localstack.cloud/) for bundle development.

 ## Install `localstack` and `tflocal` wrapper CLIs